Intervention/image-driver-vips/readme.md

   libvips](https://github.com/libvips/php-vips/issues/256#issuecomment-2575872401)
   that enables this feature and it may be integrated here the future as well.

+- With PHP on macOS, font files are not recognized in the `ImageInterface::text()` call because Quartz as a rendering engine does not allow font files to be loaded at runtime via the fontconfig API.

 ## Authors

 This library was developed by [Oliver Vogel](https://intervention.io) and Thomas Picquet.